 Payroll and Unemployment Taxes

 If your children are under 18 and you’re a sole proprietor or single-member LLC, or run a spousal partnership, your children won’t have to pay Social Security or Medicare taxes if they work for you.
 And as long as they’re under 21, the IRS doesn’t require that you pay unemployment taxes on their behalf, either.
-The employer and employee portion of payroll taxes add up to 15.7 percent for 2015 and unemployment is another 6 percent.
-If your children qualify, together you can avoid paying almost 22 percent of their wages as tax.

 Even if your children don’t qualify for the favorable payroll and unemployment tax treatment described above, hiring them may still work in your family’s favor.
 Wages you pay your children are a tax-deductible business expense, which lowers your company’s net income and your total tax liability.
 Most likely, your kids are in a lower tax bracket than you.
 If their income doesn’t exceed the standard deduction, it’s possible they won’t owe any income tax on their wages at all.
 Depending on your tax bracket, you could save up to 39.6 percent on wages paid.